digital-porous-media/dpm_docs/docs/upload_data.md

 ...
 <!--

-1.  **Project Description:** Provide a clear description of the overall project, the physical sample(s), and the experiment(s) involved.
+1.  **dataset Description:** Provide a clear description of the overall dataset, the physical sample(s), and the experiment(s) involved.
 Link to relevant publications if available.
 2.  **File-Level Metadata:** For each uploaded data file (especially images), provide necessary details.
 3.  **Minimum Requirements:** The DPM enforces minimum metadata standards.
 Pay attention to warnings indicating missing required information.
 The more detail you provide, the more valuable your dataset becomes.
 4.  **Critical Metadata for Raw Binary Images:** Raw binary files (`.raw`, `.bin`, etc.) do not contain size or format information internally.
 To allow DPM to display them correctly, you **must** provide: